Early Stage Partners

 Series A in 2005

-Unitask, Inc. develops and sells software solutions designed to automate tasks related to the management and operation of Oracle E-Business Suite (EBS).
-Founded in 1994 and headquartered in Bloomfield Hills, Michigan, with additional operations in Israel, the company offers products such as Unitask Output Director, which streamlines output management by automating printer configurations and enabling users to print, fax, email, and store Oracle EBS reports.
-Another key product, Unitask Migration Director, facilitates the automation of code migrations within Oracle EBS instances.
-Additionally, the Unitask Command Center provides a web-based interface for managing these automation solutions.
-Unitask's software is utilized across a variety of industries, including oil and gas, manufacturing, healthcare, and government, serving customers globally in regions such as North America, South America, Europe, Asia, and Africa.
+Unitask, Inc. specializes in developing and selling software solutions that automate tasks related to the Oracle E-Business Suite (EBS).
+Founded in 1994 and headquartered in Bloomfield Hills, Michigan, with additional operations in Israel, the company offers several key products.
+These include Unitask Output Director, which automates printer setup and management, allowing users to handle Oracle EBS reports through printing, faxing, emailing, and archiving; Unitask Migration Director, which streamlines the migration of code and changes between Oracle EBS instances; and Unitask Command Center, a web-based interface for managing output and migration automation.
+Unitask's software is utilized across various sectors, such as oil and gas, manufacturing, healthcare, and government, serving clients globally in regions including North America, South America, Europe, Asia, Australia, and Africa.

 TOA Technologies